ftoralesacosta/SyntheticData_GNN_Regression/README.md

 This downloads the specific commits used to generate data.
 It builds them and and then sources the setup_env.sh script to set a handful of important environment variables inside the container.
 Make sure you're still in the container when running this.

+__note:__ The reconstruction benchomarks is a separate branch, rather than a specific commit like the other frameworks.
+It is the [ai_codesign](https://eicweb.phy.anl.gov/EIC/benchmarks/reconstruction_benchmarks/-/tree/ai_codesign) branch.
+The script automatically checks this branch out.

 5. Try the simulation
 > bash benchmarks/clustering/full_cal_clusters.sh -p "pion+" -n 100 --pmin 19.99 --pmax 20.01 -t pionplus_20Gev_test